Francis Newall, 2nd Baron Newall: Business career

 At this point, Newall entered the business world.
 He joined Arthur Guinness & Son and subsequently helped found Harp Lager.
 During this time he acceded to the peerage following his father's death in 1963, assuming his seat in the House of Lords as the Lord Newall.
 He remained with Guinness until 1966, taking a position as public relations spokesmen for Schweppes USA, Ltd, during which time he took a home in Connecticut.
 He returned to the UK in 1972 as managing director for Neilson McCarthy Public Relations, a position he held until 1975.
 He has continued to be involved in business since, and presently serves as Chairman of Code Circus Ltd, a web application development company.

 At this time Lord Newall began to engage seriously in politics.
 He took his seat as a Conservative member of the Lords shortly following the return to power of Labour Prime Minister Harold Wilson, and served as an opposition spokesman and whip from 1976, his tenure ending upon the victory and accession to power of Margaret Thatcher.
 He continued dual involvement in both business and politics through 1983, at which time he entered continental politics as a delegate to the Council of Europe and Western European Union.
 He continued sitting in the Lords, holding his seat for a total of thirty-seven years and introducing six private members’ bills — four of which were passed – as well as making hundreds of speeches.
 Since losing his seat on the expulsion of the hereditary peers in the House of Lords Act 1999 he has become Co-Chairman of the Hereditary Peerage Association.
 He has also acted as a representative of the British parliament and the WEU on several occasions: notably, during annual visits from 1986 through 1993 to Romania, which included private meetings with President Nicolae Ceauşescu and members of his government; and, more recently, in Azerbaijan.

 Lord Newall also takes active interests in both sports and charity work.
 He served for twelve years as chairman of the British Greyhound Racing Board and president of the World Greyhound Racing Association.
 He has been president of SPANA (Society for the Protection of Animals Abroad), chairman of the Lord Barnby Charitable Association and of the British Moroccan Society, and a committee member for the Not Forgotten Association, which works to provide services for disabled British servicepeople.
 He is also honorary president of the Committee for Release of Tindouf Prisoners, which campaigns for the release of a great many of the longest-held prisoners in the world who are held in dreadful conditions in a concentration camp in Algeria.

 Family

-Lord Newall has three children – daughter Miranda and sons Richard and David – nine grandchildren and two great-grandchildren with his wife Panna; they have been married since c.
+Lord Newall has three children – daughter Miranda and sons Richard and David – nine grandchildren and seven great-grandchildren with his wife Panna; they have been married since c.
 1957.
 The garden of his home in Buckinghamshire, where he has resided since c.
 1975, is open to the public.